 The Tourism sector in the Whitsundays has expressed interest in advancing their mitigation and becoming greater stewards of the Reef.
-The council has the opportunity to lead the region to become a certified Sustainable Destination.
-The Hub worked with the Griffith Institute for Tourism (GIFT) to develop the project plan and review suitable certification programs for operators and the Whitsunday destination as a whole.
+The council is leading the region to become a certified Sustainable Destination.
+The Hub worked with the Griffith Institute for Tourism (GIFT) to develop the project plan.

-This project will collaborate with businesses and assist them to lower their environmental footprint and support sustainable recovery.
-The project will upscale and measure the sector's achievements annually and assist with Councils achievement of a sustainable destination certification (Earthcheck/EcoTourism Australia).
-A certification will provide marketing opportunities and help to build the Whitsundays brand as the Healthy Heart of the Great Barrier Reef.
+This project is collaborating with local businesses to assist them in lowering their environmental footprint and support sustainable recovery.
+The project is currently engaging with marine tourism operators, marinas, and island resorts.
+The project will upscale and measure the sector's achievements annually and assist with Council’s achievement of a sustainable destination certification.
+A certification will provide positive marketing opportunities and help build the Whitsundays brand as the Healthy Heart of the Great Barrier Reef.

 The project is made possible via collaboration with the Great Barrier Reef Foundation through the Reef Islands Initiative*.
 The GIFT developed the project plan and provided a review of suitable certification programs for operators as well as opportunities for the Whitsunday destination as a whole.
 GIFT’s initial project planning was co-funded by Climate Realities and the Whitsunday Climate Change Innovation Hub.